-I enjoy the Fall--it's my favorite time of the year.
-The Fall affords the opportunity to gaze at the brilliant colors of the leaves and ponder the amazing handiwork of God.
-The night air is crisp and invigorating.
-It's awe-inspiring.
+Though we just began the Winter season a week ago, I must confess that the Fall is my favorite time of the year.
+I love the brilliant colors of the leaves.
+And the night air is crisp and invigorating.

-Something else is true about the Fall.
-In the Fall we're reminded of the following, unchanging law of the Creator.
+But something else is true of the Fall.
+In the Fall we're reminded of the unchanging law of the Creator.
 You reap what you sow.
-In the Spring, the farmers put seed in the ground, and then in the Fall they harvest the produce.
+Back in the Spring, the farmers put seed in the ground, and then in the Fall they harvest the produce.
 And it's true.
 A farmer reaps what he sows.
 If he planted corn, he harvests corn--not wheat nor soybeans.
 And if he planted soybeans, what he gleans is soybeans--not corn nor wheat.
-The farmer reaps what he sows.